WHAT IS ALEKS?

 Are the modules timed?
 You are free to complete the module at your own pace.
 If you need to exit the module for any reason, you will be able to log back in and pick up right where you left off.

-Does progress in an ALEKS Prep and Learning Module count toward placement?
-No. You must complete a new Placement Assessment to change your placement result.
-Select the placement tab in the upper right corner of the ALEKS page to start a new Placement Assessment.
+Does progress in an ALEKS Prep and Learning Module count toward my assessment score?
+No. You must complete a new assessment to change your assessment result.
+Select the placement tab in the upper right corner of the ALEKS page to start a new assessment.

 Can I change to a different Prep and Learning Module later?
 No. You may only use one Prep and Learning Module.